DelenthiaHarrison/delenthiaharrison-portfolio/README.md

-# 👋 Hi, I'm Delenthia Harrison
+# 👋 Hi, I'm Delenthia.

 I'm a Data Analyst with a background in customer experience and a passion for transforming raw data into clear, actionable insights.
 I recently completed an A.A.S. in Data Analytics & Reporting and currently intern on the AWS data track with Luminus Data Solutions.